openfnord/opencast/docs/guides/admin/docs/configuration/searchindex/elasticsearch.md

 default, no retry will be attempted.

-The `retry.delay.on.startup` defines how long Opencast will wait between retry attempts when the connection to the index service fails on startup.
+The `retry.delay.on.startup` defines how long Opencast will wait between retry attempts when the connection to the index fails on startup.
 The default is 10 seconds.

 Version